WEC-Sim/WEC-Sim/docs/_include/mooring.rst

 * **MoorDyn Input File**: A mooring folder that includes a moorDyn input file (``lines.txt``) is created.
 The moorDyn input file (``lines.txt``) is shown in the figure below.
-More details on how to setup the MooDyn input file are described in the MoorDyn User Guide :cite:`Hall2015MoorDynGuide`.
+More details on how to set up the MooDyn input file are described in the `MoorDyn Documentation <https://moordyn.readthedocs.io/en/latest/>`_.
+  Note: WEC-Sim now uses MoorDyn v2.

 .. _moorDynInput: